Nikesh559/Facebook-API/README.md

   * <b> POST Request </b> : 10 request per hour
   * <b> DELETE Request </b> : 5 request per hour
   * <b> PATCH Request </b> : 5 request per hour

+  Response from API contains <b> X-Rate-Limit-Remaining </b> indicating number of request remaining in your bucket.
+Once you are exhausted of all request check response header <b> X-Rate-Limit-Retry-After-Seconds </b> to find after how many seconds you can make request.

+# HATEOAS (Hypermedia as the Engine of Application State)

+# Pagination and Filtering

 # Getting Started

 Login to Generate API Key <br/><br/>